 The professionals behind these technologies have extensive technical and interpersonal skills to design, build, implement, and test complex systems.
-MIS and CIS degree programs both offer students the education necessary to help businesses leverage data to improve their operations and enhance the employee and customer experience.
-Despite some overlap in these disciplines, there are also key differences between MIS and CIS degrees.
+MIS degree programs and CIS degree programs both offer students the education to help businesses leverage data, improve their operations, and enhance the employee and customer experience.
+Despite some overlap in these disciplines, students considering an MIS degree vs. a CIS degree should also understand the key differences.

 Management Information Systems (MIS)

-Management information systems’ impact on a company’s operations is substantial, creating a demand for professionals with practical knowledge in developing more efficient business solutions using MIS.
-According to the U.S. Bureau of Labor Statistics (BLS), the employment of computer and information systems managers will grow 11% from 2018 to 2028, much faster than the average for all occupations.
+Management information systems’ impact on a company’s operations is substantial and far reaching.
+This continues to create a demand for professionals with practical knowledge in developing more efficient business solutions using MIS.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of computer and information systems managers will grow 10% from 2019 to 2029, much faster than the average for all occupations.

 How Do Businesses Use MIS?

-MIS’s primary function is to report on business operations to inform decision-making.
+The primary function of management information systems is to report on business operations to inform decision-making.
 Organizations utilize MIS to improve management, optimize operations, and gain a competitive advantage in their industry.
 These systems provide information to company stakeholders, aid in data collection, promote collaboration, and give both short- and long-term projections.

 Management information systems allow businesses to run “what-if” scenarios in different environments before making a decision that could potentially affect the bottom line.
 For example, human resources (HR) professionals can use an MIS to run a report showing the effects of reducing the number of employees in a specific department.
 They could then anticipate the potential impact on revenue, sales, and profit.
 Executives can use this information to make informed, strategic business decisions with reduced risk of damage.